pgburrack/task2/README.md

 # task2

-this task is mean for learning many things
+this task is meant for learning many things

-ue it as you like
+use it as you like